 Russian 6634 is a variable credit course.
-It meets once or twice a week for 50 or 70 minutes each time (depending on the number of credits and assignment type).
+It meets once or twice a week (depending on the number of credits) for 50 minutes each time.
 Discuss with your teacher the number of credits to register for.
 The decision regarding the work load is usually made at the organizational meeting where the materials and format for the course are discussed and defined.

 This course is taught differently each year depending on the interests of the students who take it.
 This is also discussed at the organizational meeting.